Immortal Souls: Record deal with Little Rose

 After the release of the demo tapes, Immortal Souls signed a record deal with a Finnish record label called Little Rose Productions.
 At that time the band had already left behind the doom metal influences and their musical style had changed to fast, melodic death metal and the winter theme in the lyrics had settled as a regular.
 Their first recording with the new style was Divine Wintertime EP, released in 1998.
 It was published as a split-CD with the fellow Finnish metal band, Mordecai (Through the Woods, Towards the Dawn).
-This publication got a lot of appreciation among the metal fans and the song “Snow Soul” became one of the most top-rated Immortal Souls song.

 Growing numbers of concerts required additional members to join the line-up.
 In 2000, Pete Loisa (rhythm guitar) joined the group when the band was preparing to record their first full-length studio album.
 From the material of the February 2000 studio sessions at the Studio Watercastle was first published the Cleansing EP which gave a taster of the forthcoming album.
 The debut album Under the Northern Sky was released in 2001.
 At that time Little Rose Productions was closing their operation, and therefore the band started to search for another publisher.

 Record deal with Fear Dark

 Immortal Souls had already connections (as a distributor) to the record label called Fear Dark from Netherlands, and therefore the deal was easy to make for both the band and for the record company.
 After signing the deal, the band embarked on a Central European tour.
 They also became a regular performer in the record label's annual Fear Dark Fest events.
 After the tour Immortal Souls started to write new material and in November 2002 they went to Studio Sonic Pump to record the next album called Ice Upon the Night.
 This album made the band more known also in Finland and it opened the opportunity to perform in the Tuska Open Air metal festival in Helsinki.
 This album was licensed to the US and Canada by the Facedown Records in the year 2004.

 The band performed occasionally through the year.
 The drummer Jupe Hakola decided to leave the band and he was replaced by Jukka-Pekka Koivisto.
 But Jukka-Pekka Koivisto had to leave the band after a tour of Germany and Switzerland because he was busy with his other band Silent Voices new album recordings.
 The band found a new drummer from their circle of friends in early 2005, when Juha Kronqvist joined Immortal Souls.
 Because the Immortal Souls recordings had been long sold out, Fear Dark decided to publish them as remastered versions on the Once Upon A Time In The North 2 CD compilation album at the end of 2005.
 At the label's request, Aki Särkioja wrote the publication history into the CD liner notes.